 As parents, we can help point our children to Jesus, but the children are the ones to decide if they will commit their lives to Him (Romans 10:9).

-We, at Huntsville First, prefer to wait until children are old enough to express their own decision to follow Jesus and understand the meaning of baptism.
+We, at Journey Church, prefer to wait until children are old enough to express their own decision to follow Jesus and understand the meaning of baptism.
 That age is different for everyone.

 We also love to partner with parents to dedicate babies and children as unto the Lord.
 When the parent feels the child is old enough to understand salvation and baptism we will proceed with baptism at their request.